Hummus is a mouth-watering, healthy Middle Eastern dip made from chickpeas – ‘hummus’ is Arabic for chickpeas.

-Frozen hummus lasts up to 6 months!
-That said, your frozen hummus will be at its best quality if you thaw and consume it within 4 months.
+Frozen hummus lasts up to six months!
+That said, your frozen hummus will be at its best quality if you thaw and consume it within four months.
 Think less texture change and dryness.

 Once you’ve thawed your hummus, make sure you consume it within 3-5 days.
 And store it in your refrigerator!

 How To Store Hummus In Other Ways